Gift Deed Forms & Complete Guide

 4. Daughter inherits parents' original basis for capital gains

-Basis Issue: Child gets parents' basis.
-If parents paid $100k, child owes capital gains on $300k if sold immediately.
+Basis Issue: If parents paid $100K, daughter owes capital gains on $300K if she sells immediately.
+Consider whether inheritance (stepped-up basis) would be better.

 Scenario: Husband wants to add wife to title of home he owned before marriage.